azat-co/fullstack-javascript/chapter1/chapter1.md

 ```

 Note that the closing `<script/>` tag is mandatory even with an
 empty element like we have where we include the external source file.
-Type and language attributes over the years became optional in modern
-browsers due to the overwhelming dominance of JavaScript.
+In other words, just typing `<script src="js/app.js" ...>` will not suffice.

+Ways, ways when dinosaurs roamed the world, browsers knew how to parse and run VBScript (Microsoft Visual Basic script, the same as one you use in Excel spreadsheets).
+Hence, developers were required to specify what type of the script is this: JavaScript, VB or something else (Java, Flash and other losers).
+Luckily, now the modern browsers default to JS because that the only thing they can do and because that's the only thing commonly used by developers.
+Thus, the `type` and `language` attributes over the years became optional in *modern* browsers due to the overwhelming dominance of JavaScript.

 Other ways to run JavaScript include the following: